Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 Currently, the majority of new watermarking models use an encoder-decoder architecture based on Convolutional Neural Networks (CNNs).
-A simple diagram showing the deep learning-based data hiding process can be found in Figure \ref{fig:diagram1}.
+A simple diagram showing the deep learning-based data hiding process can be found in Figure \ref{fig:diagram4}.

 In these models, the encoder embeds data in a piece of cover media; this encoded media is subjected to attack simulation, and then the data is extracted by the decoder network.
 Through the iterative learning process, the embedding strategy becomes more resistant to the attacks applied during simulation, and the extraction process improves the integrity of the extracted data.
 The advantage of this technique over previous traditional algorithms is that they require no expert knowledge to program, and can simply be retrained for different applications and attack types instead of needing to be designed from scratch.
-The system exists as a black-box with high non-linearity where the intricacies of the embedding system are unknown and impossible to ascertain.
+The system exists as a black box with high non-linearity where the intricacies of the embedding system are unknown and impossible to ascertain.
 This makes deep learning-based methods highly secure, as well as adaptable to different end-use scenarios.
 Some variations of the simple CNN encoder-decoder approach shown above include convolutional auto-encoders, and CNNs with adversarial training components.
 The U-Net CNN architecture is common in steganography applications due to image segmentation abilities.

 Many models adopt the Generative Adversarial Network (GAN) structure \cite{GAN}.
 The GAN framework consists of a generative model and a discriminative model.
 In deep data hiding, the discriminator network is given a mixture of encoded and unaltered images and must classify them as such.
 Throughout the learning process, the generative model improves in its data embedding capabilities, producing highly imperceptible examples, while the discriminative model improves at identifying encoded images.
 The end point of training is reached when the discriminator can only identify legitimately encoded images 50\% of the time -- it is making random guesses.
 The use of discriminative networks can greatly increase data imperceptibility, and is therefore useful for steganography as well as watermarking applications.
-A simple diagram of a GAN-based deep data hiding model can be found in Figure \ref{fig:diagram2}.